-The Kumeyaay name for the California Sagebrush bush is Kwechash and is utilized for various reasons: one being the inhalation of its’ smoke to treat respiratory tract infections.
+The Kumeyaay name for the California Sagebrush bush is Kwechash, and it is utilized for various reasons: one is inhaling its smoke to treat respiratory tract infections.

-Click on the link provided above to see other ways the Kumeyaay utilized the California sagebrush.
+Click on the link above to see other ways the Kumeyaay utilized the California sagebrush.

 San Onofre State Beach Southern Border

-Let’s now take a look at the ocean and walk to the southern boundary, shall we?
+Let’s now look at the ocean and walk to the southern boundary, shall we?

-The beach here is pretty broad in comparison to the northern section of Bluffs Beach.
+The beach here is pretty broad compared to the northern section of Bluffs Beach.